top of page

 superwood_insitu.jpg

 Building with wood is a hype and largely climate-friendly.
 However, it will not be enough to meet the demand for raw materials in future.
 We use wood residues and waste milk for circular material and thus conserve natural resources.
-Read more about wood and its role in our global climate system here.

 Hintergrundtextur_hell_191020_gespiegelt